Keyboard shortcuts

 The current compiler implements this subset end to end through type checking and lowering.

-For current V1, backend execution of the implemented intrinsic set is expected to go through fol-runtime where policy matters.
-In practice that means:
+For current V1, backend execution of the implemented intrinsic set still goes through the current runtime layer where policy matters.
+The runtime contract is being split by fol-model, so the rule is:

 • .len(...) uses the runtime length helper